 December 2, 1972 ~ Bandleader, songwriter Moe Jaffe passed away in Englewood, New Jersey, USA ~ Has co-written over 250 songs including Collegiate (Waring's Pennsylvanians, the Revelers, the Crew Cuts), If I Had My Life To Live Over (Larry Vincent), The Gypsy In My Soul (Jack Harris, Margaret Whiting, Anita O'Day), If You Are But A Dream (Jimmy Dorsey, Frank Sinatra, Screamin' Jay Hawkins), and Bell Bottom Trousers (the Jesters, Louis Prima) ~ Jaffe was born in 1901

 December 2, 1972 ~ Jazz rock unit Steely Dan make their debut on the Billboard Hot 200 as their Can't Buy A Thrill debut album enters the chart at No.197 ~ The only Steely Dan album to feature David Palmer as lead vocalist.
 Drummer Jim Hodder sang lead on Midnite Cruiser.
-The album would reach top 20 Billboard Hot 200, bolstered by the success of the singles Do It Again and Reelin' In The Years.
+The album would reach top 20 Billboard Hot 200, peaking at No.17, bolstered by the success of the singles Do It Again and Reelin' In The Years.
 The album title is derived from the Bob Dylan song It Takes A Lot To Laugh It Takes A Train To Cry, which includes the lyrics “Well, I ride on a mailtrain, baby, can't buy a thrill.”

-December 2, 1969 ~ British rockers the Rolling Stones make a stop at Muscle Shoals Sound Studios, Sheffield, Alabama, to record Wild Horses, You Gotta Move, and Brown Sugar over the course of three days ~ With some time to spare between the end of their 1969 North American tour and the added fateful gig at the Altamont Speedway Free Festival, the Stones record the traditional You Gotta Move, usually attributed to Mississippi Fred McDowell and Gary Davis, as well as the originals Brown Sugar and Wild Horses.
+December 2, 1969 ~ British rockers the Rolling Stones make a stop at Muscle Shoals Studios, Sheffield, Alabama, to record Wild Horses, You Gotta Move, and Brown Sugar over the course of three days ~ With some time to spare between the end of their 1969 North American tour and the added fateful gig at the Altamont Speedway Free Festival, the Stones record the traditional You Gotta Move, usually attributed to Mississippi Fred McDowell and Gary Davis, as well as the originals Brown Sugar and Wild Horses.
 As the Stones felt the latter was not good enough to record fully, they gave it to the Flying Burrito Brothers who included the track on their 1970 Burrito Deluxe album.
 Eventually all three tracks would end up on the Rolling Stones 1971 album Sticky Fingers.
 The single Brown Sugar reached No.1 Billboard Hot 100

 December 2, 1967 ~ Bassist Bill Wyman releases his In Another Land single, lead single off the Rolling Stones album Their Satanic Majesties Request ~ Wyman showed up at the studio, only to find out the rest of the Rolling Stones were a no-show as the session was canceled.
 Everybody but Bill knew.
 Engineer Glyn Johns, who was in the studio, asked him if he had anything to record, and Wyman replied that he had been messing with this song.
 So they recorded it.
 When Johns later played the tape to Mick Jagger, Keith Richards, and Brian Jones, they decided to include it on the album.
 Wyman is the sole songwriter, sang lead, and played bass and organ.
 Although the rest of the band, as well as Ronnie Lane and Steve Marriott of the Small Faces, also contributed to the final cut, the single was issued under Wyman's name, instead of the band's.
 The B-side featured The Lantern, credited to the band